 Queue Service

-- Through Queue Service, you can distribute system load caused by messages and efficiently manage messages in microservice architectures or event-driven systems.
+- Through the Queue Service, you can distribute system load caused by messages, enabling efficient message management in microservice architectures or event-driven systems.

 - Message transmission and reception operate independently, improving responsiveness and processing speed.